oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 **Application Contexts**

 An application context stores user identification that can enable or prevent a user from accessing data in the database.
-See the Oracle Database documentation `About Application Contexts <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=GUID-6745DB10-F540-45D7-9761-9E8F342F1435>`__.
+See the Oracle AI Database documentation `About Application Contexts <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=GUID-6745DB10-F540-45D7-9761-9E8F342F1435>`__.